LNKeat/Weekly-Workout-Planning/README.md

  Clone the repository into your local environment Request an API key in one of two ways:
  1) Request a free API key directly from rapidapi.com by signing up or logging in to your own account:   https://rapidapi.com/justin-WFnsXH_t6/api/exercisedb/
- 2) Contact Laura directly to borrow one that expires in 24 hours.
+ 2) Contact Laura (for folks that know her) directly to borrow one that expires in 24 hours.
- -LNKEAT@gmail.com

  In the index.js file, at the top with the global variables, replace the value of configAPI with your API key string
  ```